anonymous-authors-recsys/w2v_reco_hyperparameters_matter/README.md

 # Getting Started
-This repository can be used to reproduce results of "Word2vec applied to Recommendation: Hyperparameters Matter".
+This repository can be used to reproduce results of "Word2vec applied to Recommendation: Hyperparameters Matter" paper.

 ## Usage with Docker [recommeded]